susanodii/Glasp/Glasp.md

   **How does Glasp summerize a video**

   Glasp summarizes a video using artificial intelligence (AI) algorithms.
-This AI search for the key points in the visual and audio content of a video and then, generate and converts these keys points in text format.
+This AI search for the key points in the visual and audio content of a video and then, generate and converts these keys points to text.

   **Is it possible to customize the summary generated by Glasp**

-  yes it is, you can do this by selecting the points you want to customize, copy the generates texts  and then, customize it in your text editor.
+  yes it is, you can do this by selecting the points you want to customize, copy the generated texts  and finally, customize it in your text editor.

   **Does Glasp work with all YouTube videos?**